 The task of the Riksdag Administration is to support the Riksdag so that it can perform its tasks, both in normal circumstances and in more unusual circumstances, like those affecting its work today.

-Measures taken continuously
+Measures that have been taken

 - Guided tours of the Riksdag have been cancelled until further notice.